survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ]),
 ```

-T> Note that the `chunks` option refers to the entry chunks of your configuration.
+T> The `chunks` option refers to the entry chunks of your configuration.

 ## `CommonsChunkPlugin` `children` and `async` Flags